stonepros/stone/SubmittingPatches.rst

     Backport: mimic, nautilus

-For information on how backports are done in the Ceph project, refer to the document ``SubmittingPatches-backports.rst``.
+For information on how backports are done in the Stone project, refer to the document ``SubmittingPatches-backports.rst``.